nsk20/FAISSeek-RAG/README.md

+# FAISSeek-RAG
-# RAG Model with Deepseek-r1 and FAISS
+## RAG Model with Deepseek-r1 and FAISS

 This project demonstrates how to create a Retrieval-Augmented Generation (RAG) model using the Deepseek-r1 language model and FAISS for vector similarity search.
 The model is exposed via a public API using ngrok.